Mailchimp Transactional Email To Mailtrap:

 - Mailtrap supports and requires automatic validation of DMARC (together with SPF and DKIM).

-- Mailtrap does not allow to automatically generate HTML content from Text email parts and vice versa.
+- Mailtrap does not allow you to automatically generate HTML content from Text email parts and vice versa.
 The content type has to be specified at the time of sending an email or creating a template.

 Terminology comparison